Tulips have a special place in the spring garden as they herald the coming of a new growing season.

 - Double Tulips — also known as Peony flowered tulips, these have large multilayered blossoms, with both early and late spring blooming varieties available.

-- Darwin Hybrid Tulips — these are also known as cottage Tulips.
-They were developed in Holland by DW Lefeber and boast strong stems and large, long-lasting flowers, and they tend to bloom later in spring.
+- Darwin Hybrid Tulips — these are also known as Cottage Tulips.
+They were developed in Holland by DW Lefeber and boast strong stems and large, long-lasting flowers.
+This type tends to bloom later in spring.
 Darwin Hybrids make good landscape Tulips and are likely the best perennial Tulip for our area because of their ability to handle the weather and come back for a few years.
 These also work well as cut flowers.

-- Lily Flowered Tulips — this class had slender blossoms that flare out at the top.
+- Lily Flowered Tulips — this class has slender blossoms that flare out at the top.
 These are mid-late spring bloomers, with heights around 16-18″ (40-45 cm).

 - Rembrandt Tulips — this class has two-toned tulips sporting coloured streaks on white petals.
 The Semper Augustus tulip of Tulipmania was a Rembrandt tulip.

-When is the Best Time to Plant Tulips?
+When is the Best Time to Plant Tulip Bulbs?

 What does a Healthy Tulip Bulb Look Like?